How Many of These Classic 80s Drinks Did You Try?

 Jolt: Before There Were Wings

-The quality of the product slipped as it became manufactured in a larger factory, new recipe and national distribution.
+The quality of the product slipped as it became manufactured in a larger factory, new recipe, and national distribution.
 Competition from multiple true energy drinks heavily impact sales.
-As shown in the picture, the original Jolt Cola came in a brown bottle, and many college student were pulled over by police suspecting they were drinking and driving.
-After many complaints the company changed the bottle.
+As shown in the picture, the original Jolt Cola came in a brown bottle, and many college students were pulled over by police suspecting they were drinking and driving.
+After many complaints, the company changed the bottle.

 Do You Really Miss Pina Coladas?